Roll up! Get some of the action in a BATTLE OF THE 2011 SUPERHEROES here!

-First into the ring is Thor. has directed this tale of a headstrong prince, who is brought down to earth (literally), learning a valuable lesson in humility and loyalty in the process.
+First into the ring is THOR. has directed this tale of a headstrong prince, who is brought down to earth (literally), learning a valuable lesson in humility and loyalty in the process.
 Asgard, the world that Thor and his brother Loki (one of the film’s best performances by Tom Hiddleston) looks as majestic and epic as one would wish for and it contrasts well with the raw beauty of Earth in the form of New Mexico, where Thor meets his beauty with brains (and wit) in the winning form of Natalie Portman.
 The scenes on Earth worked the best for me, where the fish out of water theme of Thor finding out where he is and what it means to be mortal was really well played.

 In the middle of all this, I also liked the appearance of Jeremy Renner as Hawkeye (it made me gasp), giving a precursor to next year’s The Avengers.
 What Kenneth Branagh brought so skilfully to this film was the weight behind the text, the unspoken history for the characters and in doing so, he made the dialogue (however fantastic) seem rooted, realistic and more than a few times, extremely humorous.
 Populating the movie with the usual top drawer cast, Chris Hemsworth shone out as Thor, showing all the promise his brilliant 10 minute cameo at the opening of Star Trek proved, that he is a hero in the making.
-You can stay in the ring, Thor.
+You can certainly stay in the ring, THOR.

-And so before the bell, step up X-Men: First Class.
+And so before the bell, step up X-MEN: FIRST CLASS.
 Of the three films, this was actually the one that came with the biggest expectation and one I feel I need to watch again, in case I’ve just not clicked with it.
 With the team that brought the wonderfully irreverent Kick-Ass, I felt the pairing again of director Matthew Vaughn and screenwriter Jane Goldman could do wonders with the idea of an X-Men prequel.

-Added to that, a blinding cast of the always awesome Kevin Bacon, the discovery from Winter’s Bone Jennifer Lawrence, all grown up About a Boy’s Nicholas Hoult, Mad Men’s January Jones, adding to the exquisite pairing of James McAvoy and Michael Fassbender, surely this was going to kick some ass?
+Added to that, a blinding cast of the always awesome Kevin Bacon, the discovery from 2010’s Winter’s Bone Jennifer Lawrence, all grown up About a Boy’s Nicholas Hoult, Mad Men’s January Jones, adding to the exquisite pairing of James McAvoy and Michael Fassbender, surely this was going to kick some ass?
 Well, there are some great moments, mostly in watching the choices of Charles and Eric in becoming, or realising the power of becoming, Professor X and Magneto – both for good, or for a good that you can also believe in and strive for, revenge.
 The relationship between the two main characters is so interesting and I can see why, in an interview James McAvoy gave, how much of a unit he and Michael Fassbender were and how he’d felt they needed to be during filming, taking on such a huge project as this prequel.